lupyuen/lupyuen.github.io/src/avaota.md

 [(See the __Build Script__)](TODO)

-When NuttX Boots: It will find the ROM FS Filesystem, and Mount it as a __RAM Disk__.
+When NuttX Boots: It will find the ROMFS Filesystem, and Mount it as a __RAM Disk__.
 Which will allow NuttX Kernel to start __NSH Shell__ and other NuttX Apps.
 Everything is explained here...

 - TODO: Appendix